History of Toronto: Post-War of 1812

-The second St. Lawrence Market building, opened in 1831.
+The original King's College building at the present site of Queen's Park.

 After the Napoleonic Wars, York experienced an influx of poor immigrants from the United Kingdom, which was in a depression.
 The area to the northeast of St. James' became a slum.
 York had a red-light district on Lombard Street, and numerous taverns sprang up around St. Lawrence Market.

+In 1827, King's College was established by royal charter as the first institution of higher education in Upper Canada.
+Advocated by John Strachan of the Family Compact, it was originally under the control of the Church of England.
+King's College became the University of Toronto upon its secularization by the provincial government in 1850.

 City of Toronto (1834–1997)

 People celebrating the incorporation of Toronto.
 In 1834, the Town of York was incorporated as the new City of Toronto.

-The town was incorporated on March 6, 1834, reverting to the name of "Toronto" to distinguish it from New York City, as well as about a dozen other localities named 'York' in the province (including York County in which Toronto was situated), and to disassociate itself from the negative connotation of dirty Little York, a common nickname for the town by its residents.
+The town was incorporated as a city on March 6, 1834, reverting to the name of "Toronto" to distinguish it from New York City, as well as about a dozen other localities named "York" in the province (including York County in which Toronto was situated), and to disassociate itself from the negative connotation of dirty Little York, a common nickname for the town by its residents.
 William Lyon Mackenzie was its first mayor.

 The new Reform-dominated municipal council quickly set to work to correct the problems left unchecked by the old Court of Quarter Sessions.
 Unsurprisingly for "Muddy York", the new civic corporation made roads a priority.
 This ambitious road improvement scheme put the new council in a difficult position; good roads were expensive, yet the incorporation bill had limited the ability of the council to raise taxes.
 An inequitable taxation system placed an unfair burden on the poorer members of the community.

 Mackenzie decided to take the matter directly to the citizens and called a public meeting at the Market Square on July 29, 1834 "for six, that being the hour at which the Mechanicks and labouring classes can most conveniently attend without breaking on a day's labour."
 Mackenzie met with organized resistance, as the newly resurrected "British Constitutional Society", with William H. Draper as president, Tory aldermen Carfrae, Monro and Denison as vice-presidents, and common councilman and newspaper publisher George Gurnett as secretary, met the night before, and "from 150 to 200 of the most respectable portion of the community assembled and unanimously resolved to meet the Mayor upon his own invitation."
 Sheriff William Jarvis took over the meeting and interrupted Mayor Mackenzie "to propose to the Meeting a vote of censure on his conduct as Mayor."
 In the resulting pandemonium, the two sides agreed that they would hold a second meeting the next day.

 In 1837, a revolutionary insurrection was crushed by British authorities and Canadian volunteer units at Montgomery's Tavern on Yonge Street.